hadley/proto/README.md

 multiple people and has no known bugs.
 (If you find any please let the developers know!)

-6. visualization.
-It includes a graphical support function, graph.proto, which produces inheritance graphs of projects that can be rendered using the Rgraphviz plot function, allowing one to visualize projects.

 ## Example

 The proto package is used like this: